 Any employee, officer or director of, or consultant to us who purchased shares under a written compensatory plan or contract may be entitled to sell them in reliance on Rule 701.
-Rule 701 permits affiliates to sell their Rule 701 shares under Rule 144 without complying with the holding period requirements of Rule 144.
-Rule 701 further provides that non-affiliates may sell these shares in reliance on Rule 144 without complying with the holding period, public information, volume, limitation or notice provisions of Rule 144.
-All holders of Rule 701 shares are required to wait until 90 days after the date of this prospectus before selling those shares.
-However, all shares issued under Rule 701 are subject to lock-up agreements and will only become eligible for sale when the 180-day lock-up agreements expire.
+Rule 701 permits affiliates to sell their Rule

+701 shares under Rule 144 without complying with the holding period requirements of Rule 144.
+Rule 701 further provides that non-affiliates may sell these shares in reliance on Rule 144 without complying with the holding period, public information, volume limitation or notice provisions of Rule 144.
+All Rule 701 shares became freely tradeable 90 days after the date of the prospectus for our initial public offering.
+However, all shares issued under Rule 701 are subject to lock-up agreements and will only become eligible for sale when the applicable lock-up agreements expire.